nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Guarantees**

-* A task will be edited only if the task is still valid after being edited.
+* A task will be edited only if the attributes of the edited task are all valid and the edited task does not overlap with any other lesson or event in PlaNus.

 **MSS**